KFWD

 KFWD (channel 52) is a television station licensed to Fort Worth, Texas, United States, serving the Dallas–Fort Worth metroplex.
-Owned by WRNN-TV Associates, it airs programming from ShopHQ.
+Owned by WRNN-TV Associates, it airs programming from Shop LC.
 KFWD's offices are located in Coppell, and its transmitter is located in Cedar Hill, Texas.

 History

 As a Telemundo affiliate

 The station first signed on the air on September 1, 1988; it first operated as the Dallas–Fort Worth market's original affiliate of the Spanish-language network Telemundo.
 The KFWD call letters were previously used by a local radio station on 102.1 FM (now KDGE).
 For much of its history with the network, KFWD signed off the air during the overnight hours each night; as a result, the station did not carry the entire Telemundo network schedule, whose overnight lineup (as is the case to this day) consisted of infomercials produced and dubbed in Spanish as well as feature films from countries with a predominant population of Spanish speakers such as Mexico.
 The station began broadcasting 24 hours a day in late 2000.

 KFWD lost its affiliation with the network when NBC, which had recently acquired Telemundo, bought independent station KXTX-TV (channel 39) from the Christian Broadcasting Network in 2001.
 During KFWD's final month as a Telemundo affiliate, the station aired English-language infomercials during the morning and overnight hours.